Study in the U.S.A. - West (in English) - ISEP Exchange

 Auditions are required for admission to some music (instrument and voice) courses and performance ensembles.
 Extra tuition charges for music lessons, art classes and activity (e.g. skiing) courses are not covered by ISEP benefits.

-Certain syllabi may be available in advance to prospective students; contact your ISEP Student Advisor.
+Certain syllabi may be available in advance to prospective students; contact your ISEP Student Services Officer (SSO).

 Semester & Prices (based on your filters)